tldr-pages/tldr/pages/common/nmap.md

 `nmap -O {{ip_or_hostname}}`

-- Try to determine whether the specified hosts are up and what are their names:
+- Try to determine whether the specified hosts are up and what their names are:

 `nmap -sn {{ip_or_hostname}} {{optional_another_address}}`